dynaroars/dynaroars.github.io/blog/dnnv-machine-build.md

 | Fan (Case) | 4 x Noctua 140mm  | $23.95 | |
 |    |         |**$6,468.4**   |    |

+The CPU and GPU are the two main components we need for our DNN verification.
+The other components are flexible.
+For CPU, we go with the AMD Threadripper 32 cores (64 threads).
+This is the 2nd, not top, of the line because the Threadripper 64 cores costs quite a bit and would require additional paperwork to purchase.
+For GPU, we go with the current top of the line for gaming, the NVIDIA RTX 4090.

 ## Timeline
 - 9/11: order components
 - 10/31: complete the build (1 day)